w3f/Grants-Program/applications/application-template.md

 - PoC/MVP or other relevant prior work or research on the topic
 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

+Research projects:
+- The problem(s) that you want to investigate, and why these are important.
+- Research questions/hypothesis.
+- The methodology that will be applied.
+- The data collection and analysis procedures.
+- The expected results and how they would be double-checked by the grants team (reproducibility of the data analysis).
+- Relevant related work.
+- Intended venue for results publication and the timeline for publication.
+- What your project is _not_ or will _not_ provide or implement
+  - This is a place for you to manage expectations and clarify any limitations that might not be obvious

 Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):
 - The (future) tokenomics of your project